petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

     *   `$38=1024`

 ##### Tips & Tricks
-- This setting is the foundation for lathe functionality in grblHAL.
+- This setting is mainly relevant to lathe threading in grblHAL.
 - Do not enable this unless you have a properly configured spindle encoder connected to the correct input pins on your controller.

 ---